 Welcome to Twitter’s GDPR Hub

-The General Data Protection Regulation (GDPR) will come into effect on May 25th, 2018.
-The GDPR builds upon and modernizes existing EU Data Protection and Privacy rules and will replace them with one single set of rules which govern how personal information is collected and processed.
+The General Data Protection Regulation (GDPR) came into effect on May 25th, 2018.
+The GDPR builds upon and modernizes existing EU Data Protection and Privacy rules.
 It also specifically addresses the export of personal data of EU citizens outside the EU, and sets clear guidelines for companies who operate between the EU and other global markets with different legal structures and approaches to data transfer and its commercial use.

 Are you a Twitter for Business client?